Russell-Waterhouse/blog/content/post/trends.md

 correctly.

 It was 2023.
 We should be adults and have a system in place to prevent this kind of error.
-Not rubocop rules that can silently break on your machine, hard constraints that don't involve me writing convoluted tests to test error handling.
+Not Rubocop rules that can silently break on your machine, hard constraints that don't involve me writing convoluted tests to test error handling.